 So, for all the effort that I had put into research and planning for our new aquarium, I thought it would be worth it to upgrade the light from the start.
 A few things that I wanted in a replacement light:

 - Lighting output of low to medium light.
+[EDIT: I have since gone to medium/high light with CO2]

-- Nice quality of lighting in regards to color
+- Nice quality of lighting in regards to color and tank appearance

 - LED lamps – it seemed reasonable for a small fixture such as this to go ahead and get the latest technology.